 How To Take Notes

-NOTE TAKINg.

 A. How to remember what you’ve read and put it to immediate use

 You are now ready for the pay-off, the moment when you master the meaning of the chapter and make it your own.
 What have you done so far?
 All this: